folio-org/raml-module-builder/README.md

 ### Step 3: Add the plugins to your pom.xml

-Four plugins should be declared in the pom.xml file:
+Four plugins need to be declared in the POM file:

+- The `exec-maven-plugin` which will generate the POJOs and interfaces based on the RAML files.

-- The aspect plugin, which will pre-compile your code with validation aspects provided by the framework - remember the `@Validate` annotation.
+- The `aspectj-maven-plugin` which will pre-compile your code with validation aspects provided by the framework - remember the `@Validate` annotation.
 The validation supplied by the framework verifies that headers are passed correctly, parameters are of the correct type and contain the correct content as indicated by the RAML file.

-- The shade plugin, which will generate a fat-jar runnable jar.
+- The `maven-shade-plugin` which will generate a fat-jar runnable jar.
 While the shade plugin is not mandatory, it does makes things easier.
 The important thing to notice is the main class that will be run when running your module.
 Notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.

-- The maven exec plugin, which will generate the POJOs and interfaces based on the RAML files.

-- The maven resource plugin, which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html documentation based on the RAML files.
+- The `maven-resources-plugin`, which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html documentation based on the RAML files.